Quackdoc/-Quackdoc.github.io/content/blog/CLIvideo.md

 title = "Easy video tips for CLI chads" date = 2023-11-02 template = "page.html"
+description = "Some quick tips on manipulating and encoding video from terminal and scripts"

 [taxonomies]
 tags = ["Linux", "Video", "CLI"]